 The purpose of traps and vents is to create a sanitary barrier between your home’s living spaces and the sewer system.
 A trap seals off plumbing fixtures, keeping things like pests and methane gas out of the house.
-Proper venting insures that the trap’s water seal is protected and admits air that helps maintain neutral pressure in drain and waste pipes.
+Proper venting ensures that the trap’s water seal is protected and admits air that helps maintain neutral pressure in the drain and waste pipes.
 Improper venting, like flat venting or horizontal venting below a flood rim, can be in violation of code.

 2. Access to cleanouts.

 The main purpose of the cleanout on your home is to allow for clearing a clog in the main sewer line.
 It isn’t meant to be used as a drain and should be kept sealed up unless the need arises to clear such a clog.
 If the cleanout isn’t easy to locate or doesn’t have adequate clearance around it, you may not be able to access it in an emergency.
 There are a number of codes that govern installation and access for cleanouts, and different states have their own codes.
 Additionally, codes require a specific number of cleanouts based on the size of the home’s plumbing system; not having an adequate supply can result in clogs and slow drainage.